erinaverchill/erinaverchill/README.md

 - 👋 Hi, I’m Erin
-- 👀 I’m interested in learning how data, art, and community can produce proactive solutions for social inequity
+- 👀 I’m interested in learning how data, art, and community can produce proactive solutions addressing social inequity
 - 💞️ I’m looking to collaborate on anything related to journalism, high desert ecology, education, or social justice
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/erinaverill/) | averillerin@gmail.com